Chart Color Schemes

 Dean Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects that may affect this region: Marsden Park Strategic Town Centre, Australian Development Group's 860-Apartment Project, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
+AreaSearch has identified four projects likely affecting the region: Marsden Park Strategic Town Centre, Australian Development Group's 860-Apartment Project, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.